 - AWARDS every two years A MEDAL and A PRIZE to outstanding engineering geologists every two years.

-The IAEG is associated of the Federation of International Geo-engineering Societies – FedIGS, which join the effort of the Sister Societies IGS, ISRM and ISSMGE.
+The IAEG is associated with the Federation of International Geo-engineering Societies – FedIGS, which join the effort of the Sister Societies IGS, ISRM and ISSMGE.